parallel-js/parallel.js/README.md

 *Arguments*
 * `data`: This is the data you wish to operate on.
 Will often be an array, but the only restrictions are that your values are serializable as JSON.
 * `options` (optional): Some options for your job
-  * `legacyEvalPath` (optional): The file eval.js must be included for IE 10 support.
-This option specifies the path to the eval.js file.
-By default it will look in the same location as parallel.js
+  * `evalPath` (optional): This is the path to the file eval.js.
+This is required when running in node, and required for some browsers (IE 10) in order to work around cross-domain restrictions for web workers.
+Defaults to the same location as parallel.js in node environments, and `null` in the browser.
   * `maxWorkers` (optional): The maximum number of permitted worker threads.
 This will default to 4, or the number of cpus on your computer if you're running node
+  * `synchronous` (optional): If webworkers are not available, whether or not to fall back to synchronous processing using `setTimeout`.
+Defaults to `true`.

 *Example*
 ```javascript